CofC-Shi/Beads_Mapping/README.md

 # Beads_Mapping
-mapping impedance signal with optical signal
+This project aims to map impedance signal with optical signal